CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 For more details, see [this paper](https://arxiv.org/pdf/1705.03640.pdf).

 ### Grids
+Note that irregular meshes currently do not work in Julia 1.0, the documentation has not been changed to reflect this.

 Various types of regular and irregular meshes (with Delaunay triangulation using [VoronoiDelaunay.jl](https://github.com/JuliaGeometry/VoronoiDelaunay.jl) ) are supported.
 These are based on the corresponding elements from [JuAFEM.jl](https://github.com/KristofferC/JuAFEM.jl) and include:
  - Triangular P1-Lagrange elements in 2D (all methods)
  - Quadrilateral P1-Lagrange elements in 2D (all methods except adaptive TO)